Feature Selection Techniques in Machine Learning (Updated 2023)

 Regularization consists of adding a penalty to the different parameters of the machine learning model to reduce the freedom of the model, i.e., to avoid over-fitting.
 In linear model regularization, the penalty is applied over the coefficients that multiply each predictor.
 From the different types of regularization, Lasso or L1 has the property that can shrink some of the coefficients to zero.
 Therefore, that feature can be removed from the model.

 Random Forest Importance

-Random Forests is a kind of a Bagging Algorithm that aggregates a specified number of decision trees.
-The tree-based strategies used by random forests naturally rank by how well they improve the purity of the node, or in other words a decrease in the impurity (Gini impurity) over all trees.
-Nodes with the greatest decrease in impurity happen at the start of the trees, while notes with the least decrease in impurity occur at the end of trees.
+Random Forests is a kind of Bagging Algorithm that aggregates a specified number of decision trees.
+The tree-based strategies used by random forests naturally rank by how well they improve the purity of the node, or in other words, a decrease in the impurity (Gini impurity) over all trees.
+Nodes with the greatest decrease in impurity happen at the start of the trees, while notes with the least decrease in impurity occur at the end of the trees.
 Thus, by pruning trees below a particular node, we can create a subset of the most important features.

 We have discussed a few techniques for feature selection.
-We have on purpose left the feature extraction techniques like Principal Component Analysis, Singular Value Decomposition, Linear Discriminant Analysis, etc. These methods help to reduce the dimensionality of the data or reduce the number of variables while preserving the variance of the data.
+We have purposely left the feature extraction techniques like Principal Component Analysis, Singular Value Decomposition, Linear Discriminant Analysis, etc. These methods help to reduce the dimensionality of the data or reduce the number of variables while preserving the variance of the data.